ronnieholm/Bugfree.Spo.ExternalSharingCenter/docs/user-guide.md

-# External Sharing Center user's guide
+# External Sharing Center user guide

-This user's guide outlines the three stages involved in managing sharings with the External Sharing Center (ESC).
+This user guide outlines the three stages involved in managing sharings with the External Sharing Center (ESC).
 First, from within the SharePoint admin portal, a tenant administrator must enable sharing of the site collection.
 Then, within the site collection, an